 The DCP permits a select group of our management, including the NEOs, to defer up to 90% of their compensation (including base salary and AIP awards).
 Participants may invest the amounts credited to their accounts in one or more notional investments that are substantially the same as investment offerings provided under our 401(k) plan.
 Participants' accounts are 100% vested at all times, and we do not provide matching or other Company contributions to the DCP.
 In general, upon a participant's termination of employment, he or she may elect to receive a distribution in a lump sum or annual installments over a period of two to ten years, which distribution will commence, per the participant's election, as soon as practical following (i) termination of employment, or (ii) the earlier of (A) a specific date, or (B) the date of termination (provided that if termination is due to retirement, payments will commence as of the elected specified date).
-Upon a participant's death or disability, or upon the occurrence of a change in control of the Company, the participant's entire balance will be paid to him or her (or the participant's estate or beneficiary, as applicable) in a lump sum.
+Upon a participant's entire balance will be paid to him or her (or the participant's estate or beneficiary, as applicable) in a lump sum.